 When you’re not too tired, you may find this the ideal time to catch up on reading, movies, or just being still and enjoying some “do nothingness” in between motherbaby care.

-As your baby grows and you begin to integrate motherhood into the rest of your life, you're going to find that basic tasks take more time to complete than before.
+As your baby grows and you begin to integrate motherhood into the rest of your life, you’re going to find that basic tasks take more time to complete than before.
 For example, before baby, you could be up and out of the house in under an hour.
 After baby, it may take three hours.
-This could be an exaggeration, but I'm sharing it to say that your concept of time will have to shift.
-Please be gentle with yourself by padding the time it takes you to complete something so that you don't feel stressed, rushed, overwhelmed, or like giving up.
+This could be an exaggeration, but I’m sharing it to say that your concept of time will have to shift.
+Please be gentle with yourself by padding the time it takes you to complete something so that you don’t feel stressed, rushed, overwhelmed, or want to give up.

 Build Your Support Network

 Men are important in the conception and birthing process, but birthing babies is truly women’s work.
 In every indigenous and tribal culture in the world, past and present, women show up in large numbers to support a mother and her newborn.
 In some cultures, women even leave their husbands and return to their mothers’ homes, where the maternal relatives will attend the mother and newborn until she recovers.

 In other cultures, the father’s mother and women relatives take on this responsibility.
 Wherever you go, the womenfolk, related or otherwise, show up and take turns nourishing, bathing, and supporting the motherbaby (the term given to the postpartum mother and infant to reflect that the connection between mother and infant is still intact) in the first 40 days to three months postpartum.